GOP puts Sidney Blumenthal in spotlight

 Lee Wolosky, an attorney for Winer, said in a statement that Winer was "concerned in 2016 about information that a candidate for the presidency may have been compromised by a hostile foreign power."

-"Any actions he took were grounded in those concerns," Winer said.
+"Any actions he took were grounded in those concerns," Wolosky said.
 "Today's attacks are nothing more than a further attempt to undermine the independence and credibility of special (counsel Robert) Mueller's ongoing investigation into those and related issues."

 What are Republicans saying?